-Enumeration Value Description

-binary Data of this type conforms to the W3C Recommendation for hex-encoded binary data [1].
+Enumeration Value Description binary Data of this type conforms to the W3C Recommendation for hex-encoded binary data [1].
+Valid operations are: equalsnot equal boolean Data of this type conforms to the W3C Recommendation for boolean data [2].
+Valid operations are: equalsnot equal evr_string Data of this type conforms to the format EPOCH:VERSION-RELEASE and comparisons involving this type MUST follow the algorithm of librpm's rpmvercmp() function.
+Valid operations are: • equals • not equal • greater than • greater than or equal

+less than

+less than or equal

+fileset_revision Data of this type conforms to the version string related to filesets in HP-UX.
+An example would be 'A.03.61.00'.

 Valid operations are:

 • equals

 not equal

-boolean Data of this type conforms to the W3C Recommendation for boolean data [2].

-Valid operations are:

-• equals

-not equal

-evr_string Data of this type conforms to the format EPOCH:VERSION-RELEASE and comparisons involving this type MUST follow the algorithm of librpm's rpmvercmp() function.

-Valid operations are:

-• equals

-not equal

 greater than

 greater than or equal

 less than

 less than or equal

-fileset_revision Data of this type conforms to the version string related to filesets in HP-UX.
-An
+float Data of this type conforms to the W3C Recommendation for float data [3].

-example would be 'A.03.61.00'.

-Valid aparations are:

 Valid operations are:

 • equals

 not equal

 greater than

 greater than or equal

-• less than

-• less than or equal

-float Data of this type conforms to the W3C Recommendation for float data [3].

-Valid operations are:

-• equals

-• not equal

-greater than

-greater than greater than or equal

-• less than
+less than

-• less than or equal
+less than or equal

 ios_version Data of this type conforms to Cisco IOS Train strings.
 These are in essence version

-103_version strings for IOS.
+strings for IOS.
 Please refer to Cisco's IOS Reference Guide for information on how to

 compare different Trains as they follow a very specific pattern.[17]

-dompare amerene trains as they to now a very specific patterni[17]

 Valid operations are:

 • equals

 not equal

 greater than

 greater than or equal

-• less than
+less than

 less than or equal

-Data of this type conforms to the W3C Recommendation for integer data [4].
+int Data of this type conforms to the W3C Recommendation for integer data [4].

-int Data of this type comornis to the was recommendation for integer data [1].
+Valid energians area

 Valid operations are:

-• equals
+equals not equal

-not equal
+not equal groater than

 greater than

-greater than or equal
+greater than or equal less than

-• less than

-less than less than or equal
+less than or equal

 bitwise and

-bitwise and bitwise or
+bitwise or

-The ipv4_address datatype represents IPv4 addresses and IPv4 address prefixes
+ipv4_address The ipv4_address datatype represents IPv4 addresses and IPv4 address prefixes

-ipv4_address (using Classless Inter-Domain Routing [CIDR notation])[18].
+ipv4_audiess (using Classless Inter-Domain Routing [CIDR notation])[18].
 Legal values are

 represented in dotted-quad notation ('a.b.c.d' where 'a', 'b', 'c', and 'd' are integers

-from 0-255), optionally followed by a slash ('/') and either a prefix-length (an integer
+from 0-255), optionally followed by a slash ('/') and either a prefix-length (an integer from 0-25) and notation (i.e. $h = d$ is detected in detection (i.e. $h = d$ is detected in the state of the s

 from 0-32) or a netmask represented in dotted-quad notation ('a.b.c.d' where 'a', 'b',

 'c', and 'd' are integers from 0-255).
 Examples of legal values are '192.0.2.0',

-'192.0.2.0/32', and '192.0.2.0/255.255.255'.
-Additionally, leading zeros are permitted such that '192.0.2.0' is equal to '192.000.002.000'.
+'192.0.2.0/32', and '192.0.2.0/255.255.255.255'.
+Additionally, leading zeros are

+permitted such that '192.0.2.0' is equal to '192.000.002.000'.
 [19]

-permitted such that 192.0.2.0 is equal to 192.000.002.000.[19]

 Valid operations are:

 • equals

 not equal

-greater than
+• greater than

 greater than or equal

-• less than
+less than

 less than or equal

-• subset of
+subset of

-superset of
+• superset of

 ipv6_address Data of this type conforms to the IETF RFC 4291 Specification for textual

-ipvo_dddicss representations of IPv6 addresses and IPv6 address prefixes [5].
+• • representations of IPv6 addresses and IPv6 address prefixes [5].

 Valid operations are:

-• equals
+equals

 not equal

 greater than

 greater than or equal

-• less than
+less than

 less than or equal

 • subset of

 • superset of

 string Data of this type conforms to the W3C Recommendation for string data [6].

 Valid operations are:

-equals

-not equal

-case insensitive equals
+• equals

-case insensitive not equal

-pattern match

-version Data of this type represents a value that is a hierarchical list of non-negative integers separated by a single character delimiter.
+not equal case insensitive equals case insensitive not equal pattern match version Data of this type represents a value that is a hierarchical list of non-negative integers separated by a single character delimiter.
 Any single non-number character may be used as a delimiter and the delimiter may vary between component of a given version string.

-Valid operations are:

-• equals

-not equal

-greater than

-greater than or equal

-less than

-less than or equal
+Valid operations are: equals not equal greater than greater than or equal less than less than or equal